RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/database-recovery.md

 To recover the database:

-1. If you are recovering the databases to a new cluster, mount the persistent storage drives of the old cluster to the new nodes.
+1. Mount the persistent storage drives with the recovery files to the new nodes.
-    These drives contain the database configuration backup files and persistence files.
+    These drives must contain the cluster configuration backup files and database persistence files.

     {{% note %}}
 Make sure that the user redislabs has permissions to access the storage location of the configuration and persistence files on each of the nodes.
     {{% /note %}}

-    If you use local persistent storage, place all the recovery files on each of the cluster nodes.
+    If you use local persistent storage, place all of the recovery files on each of the cluster nodes.

 1. To see which databases are recoverable, run: